- Our Doctors

 Clinical interests

-Clinical interest in gastrointestinal (GI), prostate, lung, melanoma, breast
+Clinical interest in gastrointestinal cancers, prostate, melanoma and ovarian cancers

-Dr Alexandra Flynn studied at the University of Sydney before completing her medical oncology training at the Calvary Mater Newcastle and the Central Coast Cancer Centre.
+Dr Alex Flynn graduated with honours from the University of Sydney in 2008 and completed medical oncology training at the Calvary Mater Newcastle and the Central Coast Cancer Centre.

-Dr Flynn developed research expertise as a Clinical Trial Fellow during her PhD.
-Her research aims to improve survival by individualising chemotherapy dosing.
-She has received research funding from Tour de Cure, NSWRCRN, AVANT & AGITG.
-She is the primary investigator for the FFTV clinical trial & is involved in the development of international guidelines (ADDIKD).
+She gained clinical trial expertise during her Clinical Trial Fellowship and has been awarded research funding from Tour de Cure, NSWRCRN, AVANT & AGITG for her PhD.
+She is the primary investigator for the FFTV clinical trial & is involved in the development of international dosing guidelines (ADDIKD).

 Professional memberships